HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 [![Perform Action](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2FHASwitchPlate%2FHASPone%2Fblob%2Fmain%2FHome_Assistant%2Fblueprints%2Fhasp_Perform_Action.yaml)

-A button on the HASP will perform an action when pressed.
+A button on the HASPone will perform an action when pressed.
 Can be combined on a button with another blueprint which displays text.

 ---